 Furthermore, shared office space team members will treat your guests like their guests.
 From the moment your client or business associate arrives at reception, you can expect that they will be greeted professionally and cordially and that your meeting will run smoothly in a well-appointed and comfortable meeting room.
 Regardless of the size of your company, this is an experience that will give your business the respect and prestige it deserves.

 One thing business owners can easily overlook is how important culture is to a workplace.
 A strong culture will lead to a more productive staff, but building a culture takes time and money!
 Planning for monthly events, putting artwork on your wall, or even just finding a place to have one-on-one time with employees can be difficult in a traditional office.

-Shared offices often include fun events for their members, like monthly happy hours or interesting panel discussions.
-Furthermore, working in a shared office space allows you the opportunity to meet like-minded businesses associates who share the same challenges of running their own operation.
+Shared offices often include fun events for their members like monthly happy hours or interesting panel discussions.
+Furthermore, working in a shared office space allows you the opportunity to meet like-minded business associates who share the same challenges of running their own operation.

 Community, culture, service, flexible agreement terms - these are all nice to have things that make the day-to-day operation of your business easier but it’s the potential economic benefits that really makes a shared office space shine.
 Smaller teams that only need one or two offices and only occasional use of meeting rooms certainly benefit since they are only paying for the space they need - why pay for a conference room that is empty most of the time?